-(Pocket-lint) - Samsung's recently announced Galaxy Tab Active 3 is now available.
+(Pocket-lint) - Samsung's new Galaxy Tab Active 3 is now available to buy in the US.
 A rugged tablet designed for tough environments, it features an IP68 rating for dust and water resistance and can withstand drops of up to 1.5 metres.

 The Galaxy Tab Active 3 follows the Galaxy Tab Active 2.
 And, like last year’s Galaxy Tab Active Pro, it now works better with gloves, offering physical navigation buttons rather than touch-sensitive ones, and there’s a settings option so it can recognise touches in “thin work gloves”.

-Samsung is promising to support “up to three generations of Android OS upgrades" - but it will launch with Android 11.
+Samsung is promising to support “up to three generations of Android OS upgrades" - but it launches with the Android 11 OS.

 Other features include a 13-megapixel rear camera, a 5-megapixel selfie camera, an Exynos 9810 processor, 4GB of RAM, either 64 or 128GB of storage (expandable by up to 1TB via microSD), fast-charging over USB or POGO pins, and a 5,050mAh removable battery.